 The possibilities for water sports are endless.
 Choose from kayaking, water ski or wakeboarding, diving, snorkeling, stand up paddling, fishing and many more.

 The nightlife of Hvar is legendary.
 Many celebrities flock there to go dancing and clubbing.
 Pag - esp.
 Zrce beach - has earned its reputation as the Croatian Ibiza

 .
 There are many excellent clubs with swimming pools, roller coaster and lots more.

 What are the possibilities to charter or rent a sailboat or power boat in Croatia?

-In order to sail your own bareboat charter yacht in Croatia you will require a skipper´s licence.
+In order to sail your own bareboat charter yacht in Croatia you will require a skipper´s licence or proof that you have sufficient sailing experience.
+The alternative is to hire a yacht with a skipper.
 Additionally, a radio licence is needed, which you could do there in a crash course in case you haven´t got any.

 We help you to choose from over 1000 charter yachts in Croatia, according to your needs.
 On our website you will find over 40 yacht charter providers.
-Also you can use the search form to get the best offers and compare charters by browsing through over 200 client reviews.
+Also you can use YachtFinder to get the best offers and compare charters by browsing through over 200 client reviews.